Bengaluru Traffic: A Daily Near-Death Experiment

 If you cannot wait five seconds, you should not be trusted with something that can erase a human life in half a second.

 Every day I ride, my heart briefly stops — then resumes.
 A sudden swerve.
 A blind turn.
 A reckless overtake.
-I don’t remember the last commute without at least one near-death calculation.
+I don’t remember the last commute without at least one close call I had to file away and forget.

 I recently moved back to Bengaluru from Germany.
 There, traffic dissolves into the background of life.
 Here, it hijacks your nervous system.
-You are alert, tense, constantly simulating worst-case scenarios like a malfunctioning AI.
+You ride alert, jaw clenched, running through what could go wrong.

 I haven’t achieved much yet.
 I want to do meaningful science.
 I want to contribute something real.
 Strengthen this country in the only way I know how — slow, careful, long-term work.